JetBrains/pycharm-demos/datagrip-flask-docker/README.md

 ## Open Demo Directory In PyCharm

-Don’t open the repo, open one of the examples in the repo.
+Don’t open the *repo*, open one of the examples in the repo.
 E.g. this directory.

 ## Launch PG Container

-Do this:

-1. docker-compose up -d pg_12.X

-Not:
-1. Open docker-compose.yml
+1. Open `docker-compose.yml`
-2. Click the green play button beside pg_12.X
+2. Click the green play button beside pg12
 3. This uses values in the .env file

 ## Make a Database Connection